Virtual data room for seed round hero.

 Yes - with caveats.

 Ellty offers a free plan that includes document tracking, real-time analytics, and secure sharing.
-It's genuinely free, not a 7-day trial.

 What you get on the free plan: